michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0052.md

 - n: paying particular notice (as to children or helpless people)
 - v: pay close attention to; give heed to
 ### Family
-heed: heeded, heedful, heeding, heedless, heeds+;heeded: unheeded;heedful: heedfully, heedfulness;heeding: unheeding;heedless: heedlessest, heedlessly, heedlessness;heedlessness: heedlessnesses;unheeded: unheededly;unheeding: unheedingly
+- heed: heeded, heedful, heeding, heedless, heeds+
+- heeded: unheeded
+- heedful: heedfully, heedfulness
+- heeding: unheeding
+- heedless: heedlessest, heedlessly, heedlessness
+- heedlessness: heedlessnesses
+- unheeded: unheededly
+- unheeding: unheedingly
 ### Examples
 - But why should Trump now heed a political movement that was unable to stop him?
 - Amazingly, people move in an orderly fashion as they heed arrows that guide them up and down stairs and along sidewalks.